Welcome to The LWSL Beginner’s Guide to Saving!

 Spend your time reflecting on all the things you spend money on in a months time, and divide those things into a “needs” list (i.e. I need to pay rent, buy food, make my car payment, etc.) and a “wants” list (cable TV, designer jeans, Starbucks, etc.) Don’t just make a mental list.
 Sit down and physically write down every single thing you can think of that you spend money on, from the mundane to the major.

 3. Get inspired

-Read these awesome articles to get yourself motivated.
+Read a few articles to get yourself motivated.
 It will give you something to do while you’re trying not to spend money.

 4. Find new (free) ways to fill your time

 Think long and hard about the reasons you spend money frivelously.
 If you are using shopping as a way to fill a void in your life then you need to seriously explore other hobbies that don’t cost anything.
 Go to the library and check out some new books, make it your mission to explore every park in a 20 mile radius, set a goal of organizing every closet and cupboard in your house by the end of the summer, or better yet, connect with other LWSL readers who are also trying to curb their spending in the private LWSL Facebook Group.

 I think the thing that surprised me the most when I stopped spending money out of boredom was how much more creative I became.
 The world is full of free activities.
 You just have to look a little harder.

 Still can’t think of anything to do?
 Here are a few more ideas: